Faro Mine Complex - Heavy Equipment Operators, Mechanics, and More - Fly In & Fly Out

 Key benefits include:

-2 weeks on / 2 weeks off rotations for many roles
+- 2 weeks on / 2 weeks off rotations with 12 hour shifts

-Opportunities for training, safety certifications, and cross-functional teamwork in a remote setting
+- Opportunities for training, safety certifications, and cross-functional teamwork in a remote mining setting

 Worksite/Project